operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### ansible

 Runs as an ansible operator process.
 This is intended to be used when running in a Pod inside a cluster.
+Developers wanting to run their operator locally should use `up local` instead.

 #### Flags